danielbodnar/awesome-stars/README.md

 ## pytorch

+- [uber/petastorm](https://github.com/uber/petastorm) - Petastorm library enables single machine or distributed training and evaluation of deep learning models from datasets in Apache Parquet format.
+It supports ML frameworks such as Tensorflow, Pytorch, a
 - [ml-tooling/ml-workspace](https://github.com/ml-tooling/ml-workspace) - 🛠 All-in-one web-based IDE specialized for machine learning and data science.
 - [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - Large Language Model Text Generation Inference
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any